-Homework assignment: Student read the two secondary source passages.

-Day 3: In class, students do the two "Secondary Sources" activities and discuss them.
-These activities ask them to analyze the two secondary source passages using four criteria.

-Follow-Up Activities (optional, at teacher's discretion):
+- Homework assignment: Students read the two secondary source passages. - Day 3: In class, students do the two "Secondary Sources" activities and discuss them.
+These activities ask them to analyze the two secondary source passages using four criteria. - Follow-Up Activities (optional, at teacher discretion):